Seafood Safety Guidelines

 - Storage: Store frozen seafood in your freezer until ready to use.

-- Thawing Frozen Seafood: Thaw frozen seafood in the refrigerator overnight.
-For quicker thawing, place the seafood in a sealed plastic bag and immerse it in cold water, changing the water every 30 minutes.
+- Thawing Frozen Seafood: Thaw frozen seafood in the refrigerator overnight outside of the packaging.
 Do not thaw seafood at room temperature.

 - Cross-Contamination: Prevent cross-contamination by using separate cutting boards and utensils for seafood and other foods.
 Wash your hands, utensils, and surfaces thoroughly with soap and water after handling seafood.